puthurr/tika/README.md

 - **stripedImagesThreshold** : minimum number of contents streams to convert the page into an image.
 Default is 5 content streams or images.
 - **graphicsToImage** : a page with graphics objets could be better represented with an image.
 - **graphicsToImageThreshold** : minimum number of graphics objects to convert the page into an image.
+- **jB2Images** : flag to convert any PDF page into image given that there is a minimum of one JB2 image in that page.
+- **jB2ImagesThreshold** : minimum number of JB2 images found in a page to convert it to an image.
+Default is 1.

 To leverage those features add the corresponding headers prefixed by **X-Tika-PDF**.